Featured Image

 “You have the opportunity to live and breathe in the career that you are going into,” says Krumenauer, who will graduate in May 2025.
 "It is valuable to be in real-world situations and learn how to adapt to whatever comes your way.
 I knew unexpected challenges would come up, but there are still moments that catch me by surprise."

-Wisconsin Veterans Home executive director Katie Plendl, who has worked at the facility in various positions since it opened 11 years ago, has been a preceptor for Blugold administrative residency students for three years to help prepare future administrators for a career in healthcare, especially in long-term care.
+Wisconsin Veterans Home executive director Katie Plendl, who has worked at the facility in various positions since it opened 11 years ago, has been a preceptor for Blugold administrative residency students for three years to help prepare future administrators for careers in healthcare, especially in long-term care.

 “We’ve always seen it as a benefit for the university, for the students, for the people we serve here within our walls,” says Plendl, who graduated from UW-Eau Claire in 2010 with a music therapy degree before transitioning into administration.
 “We get to benefit the industry as a whole and make sure there is growth within the industry, that there are people to continue to care for residents in long-term care for many years.”